pa4080/weather-forecast/README.md

 ## Credits

 The Country/State/City data is taken from [venkatmcajj/react-country-state-city](https://github.com/venkatmcajj/react-country-state-city).
-Later I fount that probably the origin of this data is [mledoze/countries](https://github.com/mledoze/countries/tree/master/data).

 Also the code of the [`<SelectDropdown />`](components/SelectDropdown.tsx) component and of the [`geo-type.ts`](types/geo-types.ts) file is particularly based on the code of the analogus component in [venkatmcajj/react-country-state-city](https://github.com/venkatmcajj/react-country-state-city).
 Here is an improved and TailwindCSS adapted version of the mentioned code.